1. Help Center

 In Norway, most accounting software use a standard chart of accounts maintained by Regnskap Norge, while some are based on resources from Standard Norge.
 These standards serve as blueprints for organising financial information, but companies are ultimately responsible for their own accounts and can change them as they wish.
 The one common denominator is the SAF-T account ID which must be assigned to all accounts in order to produce a tax report - if requested by Skatteetaten.
 All Norwegian accounting software can therefore output an interchangeable SAF-T report file.
 SAF-T account IDs (version 1.1 and 1.2) can be used as the basis for a simple yet comprehensive and comparable greenhouse gas accounting.

 We map each SAF-T account with either a match 1-to-1 to an emission factor or a mix of emission factors.
 To take an example, account 7000 contains travel-related expenses like hotel stays, travel tickets and food.
 Therefore, for this account, we have used emission factors which correspond to the expenses mentioned above.
+Exactly what goods and services have been purchased cannot be known just from data in the accounting system.

 The logic flow for spend data: